 “The idea of the Mental Health Collective crystallised for me in early 2018, about a year after I had made the decision to refocus my career within the mental health sector.

 My research was published in international journals and included in reading lists at the University of Cambridge, LSE and King’s College London.
-I then worked in an international development charity where I originated and led a major campaign to bring the voices of vulnerable people into a high-level policy debate.
+I then worked in an international development charity where I originated and led a major campaign to bring the voices of vulnerable people into the Sustainable Development Goals debate.
 I worked as an Advisor to the UK government on power and accountability, and then became the Deputy Director of a charity focused on deepening democracy.

 Over this period I also experienced and recovered from a number of episodes of mental ill health.
 I have a bipolar diagnosis and have had some really tough years.

 After my first major episode, I just wanted to put the experience behind me.
 Once I was well again I picked up my career where I had left off, got back on the horse and took pride in not having been derailed by a bad experience.

 After my second major episode I took stock of my lifestyle and working patterns.
 I started looking after myself carefully and paid a lot of attention to my work-life balance.
 I saw being unwell as something that got in the way of my career and that I wanted to overcome – but not something that needed to change the course of my life.

 When I had my third major episode, in 2016, I reevaluated this.
 Rather than pushing my experience ‘away’ from my career, I decided to see how I could use it to contribute within the mental health sector.
 In my mind, this meant turning away from the professional expertise I had already built up.
 As far as I knew, “the professions” in mental health meant things like psychiatrists, psychologists or social workers – each of which had their own specific training pathway.
 I got a job in policy, expecting to spend the next phase of my career learning new knowledge and skills and largely discarding the knowledge and skills I had built up already.